goobeyond/SoccerSim/README.md

 The application is written with dotnet 6 and uses a SQLite database to store data.

+## Group
+There's only one group and the ID is 1.

 ## Team
 A team is broken down into 3 parameters: Attack, Defence and Midfield.
 The attack and defence metrics are used to determine the chance of scoring a goal for that team.
 The midfield stat determines the number of goal attempts a team makes.